-Discussion posts 20 points

-Exam/Quizzes 30 points

-Final Project

-Final Project Part One Process Recording - Exercise of Video Session 25 points

-Final Project Part Two Reflection Paper - Analysis of Video Session 25 points
+Attendance, Participation, Discussion posts (online format) Exam/Quizzes Final Project • Final Project Part One Process Recording - Exercise of Video Session 25 points • Final Project Part Two Reflection Paper - Analysis of Video Session 25 points

 X.Attendance

 This course will be based on a partnership between instructor and students in collaboration and commitment to mutual learning.
 Students may not miss class without a valid excuse.
 Valid excuses include illness with medical documentation, death of a loved one or religious observance.